EMalagoli92/GCViT-TensorFlow/README.md

               classifier_activation = "softmax"
               )
 ```
-- Use a a predefined GCviT configuration.
+- Use a a predefined GCViT configuration.
 ```python
 from models import GCViT